 After living for 40+ years in New York, we are grateful to finally live in a place that provides close-to-home access to quality.
 In NYC's "food swamps", good-quality grocers are rarely near public transportation, and it is almost impossible to find three high-quality supermarkets in one area.
 Prague is marvelous!

-When I called Spectrum to cancel our service, the billion-dollar telecommunications company did not invest in its infrastructure, so its system was pathetically slow and the employee needed 20 minutes to close my account!
+When I called Spectrum to cancel our TV/internet service in NYC, the billion-dollar telecommunications company did not invest in its infrastructure, so its system was pathetically slow and the employee needed 20 minutes to close my account!
 That's a long phone call.
 Then, the stupid man disregarded what I said (about moving to another country) and tried to offer me a lower-cost deal to keep me as a customer.
 He wasn’t paying attention to what I told him.

 In Prague, Vodaphone outclasses anything in America and provides fiber-optic internet with speeds up to 10 Gigabits per second (Gbps).
 Their technology uses light to transmit data as fast as 70% the speed of light, 100-times faster than traditional copper cables.
 Data is more secure with fiber optic cables, which don’t carry electrical signals and are almost impossible to tap into.
 Fiber is immune to temperature changes, severe weather, and moisture, all of which disrupt the connectivity of copper cables.